johnbaldwin/keyp-ruby/README.md

 ## Important

-Keyp is still in early development and is experimental.
+Keyp is still in early development.
 As such it is very much a work in progress.
 Not all features expressed in the documentation may be working.
 The documentation may be plain wrong.
 I don't recommend you use Keyp for any kind of production code at this point in this gem's lifecycle.